 "Turtle Clan people need a strong base where they can live and grow roots.
 They move slowly to teach patience; lessons learned are not forgotten.
 Although Turtles may appear slow, their determination allows them to obtain their goals.
 The Turtle is a creature of two elements --earth and water.
 Because of this, the people of the turtle clan share a bond with both of these.
 They enjoying helping things grow --plants and people, yet enjoy their freedom just as a Turtle would in the water."(Judy Robb)

 "The Wolf is respected for its sense and importance of family, teaching us to use our ears and be watchful, just as a family does.
 In nature, the Wolf seeks out and explores new situations to find new knowledge and return it to the pack."
 "The Wolf Clan are often the ones to whom others turn to in time of need.
-They have a great sense of curiosity and while they might explore on their own they prefer the company of others.
+They have a great sense of curiosity and while they might explore on their own they prefer the company of others."(Judy Robb)

 The wolf represents, passion, benevolence, artistic ability, generosity, sympathy and understanding.